kritgrover/kritgrover/README.md

 <h3 align="center"> <b>About Me</b> </h3>
 <br/>
-<p>I'm a first-year Computer Science and Mathematics student at the University of Toronto.</p>
+<p>I'm a second-year Computer Science and Mathematics student at the University of Toronto.</p>

 <hr>